FORMING A COMPANY IN TURKEY – REGISTER A COMPANY IN TURKEY WITH EURO COMPANY FORMATIONS!

 Turkey has committed itself to a liberal business environment, reflected in the introduction of the Foreign Direct Investment Law in 2003.
 Corporation tax is now 20% and investor protection conforms with international standards.
 The 2003 law scrapped many of the regulations that had impeded foreign investment in the past, such as the requirement that foreign companies seek ministerial approval before formation.

 Are there financial incentives available?

 Turkey has a wide range of financial incentives for foreign investors.
 Major investors are except from customs duties and/or VAT on plant and equipment, while there are substantial additional incentives for companies that invest in less-developed provinces, free trade zones and high-technology parks.

 What about banking facilities?

-Turkey's banking industry has recovered strongly from the currency collapse and recession in 2001.
+Turkey’s banking industry has recovered strongly from the recession in 2008.
 Today the banking sector is somewhat smaller but much more robust, and foreign investors can choose between long-established local banks or international institutions such as HSBC, Citibank or QNB Finansbank.
-For help with opening a bank account in Turkey, please get in touch and we'll tell you what you need to know.
+For help with opening a bank account in Turkey, please get in touch and we’ll tell you what you need to know.

 How can I get more information about opening a Turkish company?